mnie-fallback/MNie.github.io/aboutme.md

 Hi,

-my name is Michał Niegrzybowski I'm a .Net developer and also an IT student from Gdańsk University of Technology (GUT).
+my name is Michał Niegrzybowski I'm a .Net developer, I finished Informatics on Gdańsk University of Technology (GUT).

 ### More information